fennovj/azure-notes/dva_c01_exam/06_xray.md

 - `AWS_XRAY_TRACING_NAME` - set the service name used to name the segments
 - `PLUGINS` - contains the list of plugins (set by the code above)
 - `SAMPLING_RULES` - define sampling rules.
 Default is first every second, 5% of the others.

+## Read results

+To read the x-ray results, you can either use the AWS website, or you can read the traces with `GetTraceSummaries` and `BatchGetTraces`.
+The first is like an S3 `list` operation that just gets the trace IDs, the second one actually gets the traces, given the IDs.